Learn About The Law

 (a) The clerk may withhold the sum of $28 from the surplus which may only be used for purposes of educating the public as to the rights of homeowners regarding foreclosure proceedings.

-(c) The clerk is entitled to a service charge of $15 for each disbursement of surplus proceeds.
+(b) The clerk is entitled to a service charge of $15 for each disbursement of surplus proceeds, from which the clerk shall remit $5 to the Department of Revenue for deposit into the General Revenue Fund.

 (3) If the sale is conducted by electronic means, as provided in s.
-45.031(10), the clerk shall receive an additional service charge not to exceed $70 for services in conducting or contracting for the electronic sale, which service charge shall be assessed as costs and paid by the winning bidder.
-If the clerk requires advance electronic deposits to secure the right to bid, such deposits shall not be subject to the fee under s.
-28.24(10).
+45.031(10), the clerk shall receive an additional service charge not to exceed $70 for services in conducting or contracting for the electronic sale, which service charge shall be assessed as costs and paid when filing for an electronic sale date.
+If the clerk requires advance electronic deposits to secure the right to bid, such deposits are not subject to the fee under s.
+28.24(11).
 The portion of an advance deposit from a winning bidder required by s.
 45.031(3) shall, upon acceptance of the winning bid, be subject to the fee under s.
-28.24(10).
+28.24(11).

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.